 Modern Romanticism 101 – A Guide

-In short, we describe Modern Romanticism as stories from the recent past to present day influenced by the Romantic Era of the 18th and 19th centuries.
+In short, we describe Modern Romanticism as stories from 1900 to present day influenced by the Romantic Era of the 18th and 19th centuries.
 And while there was an aspect of “free love” and all-around bad behavior amongst some of the Romantics (we’re looking at you Percy Shelley and Lord Byron), we’re not focusing on that aspect as it doesn’t suit our site’s vision.
 Instead, we’ve taken some of the admirable aspects of the movement and put a modern spin on it.

 We also choose to promote content without all the graphic sexuality, extreme violence, profanity, vulgarity, and cynicism – though certainly, you can find excellent examples of Modern Romanticism with explicit content (IE: Penny Dreadful).
 However, for our site, we’re looking for stories influenced by Romanticism with less explicit content.